 These services can be provided during surgery, at your request.
 Please note: these services are not provided separately from surgery.

 Pain medications used during the surgery are included at no additional fee.
-However, we strongly recommend three days of take-home pain medication just in case your pet has some discomfort.
+However, we strongly recommend three days of take-home pain medication just in case your cat has some discomfort.

 A few weeks after birth, the area of the body wall where the umbilical cord was attached “belly button” closes.
 If the hole does not close, surgically closing will prevent the possibly fatal complication of abdominal organs becoming entrapped in the opening.